 --Lloyd Price and his orchestra - "Personality."

---The Armstrong Band (without Louis) - plays an unidentified song.
+--The Louis Armstrong Band (without Louis) - play an unidentified song.

 --Tina Robin sings "Splish Splash" and "Hound Dog."

 --Little, Dane and Mason (vocal comedy trio of Chuck Liotta, Vince Callaci, and Herb Magidson) sing "That's A Plenty" and "Fugue for Tinhorns."

 --Jean Carroll (comedienne) - talks about her teenage daughter, teen dating, and modern times in her comedy monologue.

 --Rickie Layne (ventriloquist with his puppet Velvel & Irving) - do a beatnik routine with a puppet harassing Ed.